topshik/lenta_hackathon/README.md

 <a href="https://ibb.co/wLjDQDP"><img src="https://i.ibb.co/1njHXHP/untitled-2x.png" alt="untitled-2x" border="0"></a>

-Generally speaking, it aggregates all the temporal info we have about user's transactions via article embeddings and LSTM, and then classifies the user as a "leaving" or not.
+Generally speaking, it aggregates all the temporal info we have about user's transactions via article embeddings and RNN, and then classifies the user as a "leaving" or not.
 We used Pytorch Lightning as a supportive framework to develop the model.

 ## Target & evaluation